amplifying-fsharp/fsharplang/spec/03 Lexical Analysis.md

-## 3. LEXICAL ANALYSIS
+# 3. LEXICAL ANALYSIS

 Lexical analysis converts an input stream of Unicode characters into a stream of tokens by iteratively processing the stream.
 If more than one token can match a sequence of characters in the source file, lexical processing always forms the longest possible lexical element.
-Some tokens, such as _block- comment-start_, are discarded after processing as described later in this section.
+Some tokens, such as `block-comment-start`, are discarded after processing as described later in this section.

-### 3.1 WHITESPACE
+## 3.1 WHITESPACE

 Whitespace consists of spaces and newline characters.